rwaming/next_karaoke_remote/README.md

 - In progress

+1. Viewpror problem
-1. Fix witdh, height styling, change all vw, vh -> dvw, dvh
+   - Fix witdh, height styling, change all vw, vh -> dvw, dvh
-2. I didn't find why video is not shown.
+2. The reason why video don't appear only in mobile is the functions, minimize video before play while mobile environment don't give autoplay function.
+   - Make player state play(1) when player is ready, like autoplay.

 #### #85 - Improve styling for uniformity (2)